marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise-Version-3/README.md

 ---

 ## Environment and Dependencies
-Requires MATLAB 2024a or more recent.
+Requires MATLAB 2024a or more recent and Mathematica.
-Mathematica

 ---